Engineering economics: Interest and Money – Time Relationships

 Considering the prevalence of capital to be lent for a certain period of time, with the understanding that it will be returned to the investor, money-time relationships analyze the costs associated with these types of actions.
 Capital itself must be divided into two different categories, equity capital and debt capital.
 Equity capital is money already at the disposal of the business, and mainly derived from profit, and therefore is not of much concern, as it has no owners that demand its return with interest.
 Debt capital does indeed have owners, and they require that its usage be returned with "profit", otherwise known as interest.
 The interest to be paid by the business is going to be an expense, while the capital lenders will take interest as a profit, which may confuse the situation.
 To add to this, each will change the income tax position of the participants.

 Interest and money time relationships come into play when the capital required to complete a project must be either borrowed or derived from reserves.
 To borrow brings about the question of interest and value created by the completion of the project.
 While taking capital from reserves also denies its usage on other projects that may yield more results.
-Interest in the simplest terms is defined by the multiplication of the principle, the units of time, and the interest rate.
+Interest in the simplest terms is defined by the multiplication of the principal, the units of time, and the interest rate.
 The complexity of interest calculations, however, becomes much higher as factors such as compounding interest or annuities come into play.

 Engineers often utilize compound interest tables to determine the future or present value of capital.
 These tables can also be used to determine the effect annuities have on loans, operations, or other situations.
 All one needs to utilize a compound interest table is three things; the time period of the analysis, the minimum attractive rate of return (MARR), and the capital value itself.
 The table will yield a multiplication factor to be used with the capital value, this will then give the user the proper future or present value.